robtimus/date-time-validation/README.md

 ### year-month-validation

 Validation constraints for date/time objects that validate only the year and month.
 These work just like the constraints of the `date-time-validation` module, except it ignores the day of the month and any time part.
-The `moment` must be valid according to `YearMonth.parse`, and the `duration` may only contain year and month elements.
+The `moment` must be `now` or valid according to `YearMonth.parse`, and the `duration` may only contain year and month elements.

 Because the date, and therefore also the year-month, depends on the time zone, each annotation has an optional `zoneId` parameter.
 This can have the following values: